kickstartcoding/debug_trainer/README.md

 ## Commands

-### Note: ignoring these commands and using interactive mode instead is probably the easier way to go
+### Note: if you use the new interactive mode, you don't need to know these commands anymore

 The `break` command will introduce an error to a file of your choosing.